Geometric Langlands in prime characteristic: Main result

-\end{thm} \quash{ \begin{remark} It is expected (see \cite[\S10]{FW}) that in general there is not a canonical equivalence implements the geometric Langlands conjecture, but rather a $\bZ_2$-gerbe of such equivalences.
-This gerbe is trivial, but not canonically trivialized.
-One gets a particular trivialization of this gerbe, and hence a particular equivalence, for each choice of the square root of the canonical line bundle $\omega_C$.
-Therefore above Theorem is compatible with this expectation. \end{remark} } The proof of above Theorem is divided into two steps.
-The first step which involves Langlands duality is a twisted version of the classical duality (see \S\ref{tw}).
-The second step which does not involve Langlands duality is two abelianisation Theorems (see \S\ref{ab thm}) and here we need a choice of square root $\kappa$ of $\omega_C$.
-Combining above two steps, our main Theorem follows from a general version of the Fourier-Mukai transform (see \S\ref{final}).
+The proof of above theorem is divided into two steps.
+The first step, which involves the Langlands duality, is to establish a twisted version of the classical duality (see \S\ref{tw}).
+The second step, which does not involve the Langlands duality, is to establish two abelianization theorems (see \S\ref{ab thm}) for which we need a choice of square root $\kappa$ of $\omega_C$.
+Combining above two steps, our main theorem follows from a general version of the Fourier-Mukai transform (see \S\ref{final}).